 - In the previous step, our Mini Toolbar showed text formatting options since we right-clicked some text.
-Now select the text container instead of the text.
-To do so, click on the edge of your text container, and then right-click on the edge itself.
-This brings up a different Mini Toolbar with Style, Fill, and Outline formatting options, as shown highlighted in red within Figure 4.
+Then we selected the entire SmartArt that contained the text and then right-clicked.
+Make sure you select the entire SmartArt graphic, and not individual text within the SmartArt to bring up a different Mini Toolbar with Style, Color, and Layout formatting options, as shown highlighted in red within Figure 4.

-Figure 4: Mini Toolbar with Shape formatting options
+Figure 4: Mini Toolbar with SmartArt formatting options

 - To use the options within the Mini Toolbar, just click any of the commands or buttons in the same way that you do with similar options in the Ribbon.

-Interface Overview: Mini Toolbar in PowerPoint (Index Page)Mini Toolbar in PowerPoint 365 for Mac
+Interface Overview: Mini Toolbar in PowerPoint (Index Page)Mini Toolbar in PowerPoint 365 for Windows

 Mini Toolbar in PowerPoint 2019 for Windows